etchnight/siyuanPlugin-list2table/README_en_US.md

 [中文](./README.md)

+❗ This plug-in has been discontinued, and the related features are replaced by [Table View Plugin] (https://github.com/etchnight/siyuan-plugin-table-view).

 [Siyuan Notes](https://b3log.org/siyuan/) plug-in, which converts the list into a two-dimensional table through certain rules.
 Different from the table view, this plugin will extract the 'concept' in the original list to form the upper header, extract the 'attribute' to form the left header, and fill the content corresponding to the 'concept' and 'attribute' into the corresponding cell.
 The results are displayed in a new table without changing the contents of the original note.

 ## Usage